Google

 Brecon Beacons

-We set off 1800hrs and Simon wondered what had hit him, he was sick twice in the first hour!
-We pressed on but lost a lot of time, but Simon being very strong minded carried on.
+Nick, had walked before, but mainly in the Brecon Beacons on Pen y Fan, which is the mountain nearest to where we live 3hrs drive.We set off 1800hrs, and Simon wondered what had hit him, he was sick twice in the first hour!
+We pressed on but lost a lot of time, but Simon being very strong-minded carried on.

 Attempt 2 a year later

-Walkers: Nick, Simon and Mark
+Walkers: Nick, Simon, and Mark

-Given I was out of the frame I decided to do most of the driving to Scotland to give them the best chance of succeeding.
+Given I was out of the frame, I decided to do most of the driving to Scotland to give them the best chance of succeeding.
 We arrived at Ben Nevis in the early hours and by now it was raining and hostile.
 Personally speaking, looking back it was certainly the end of the road for me, getting stuck halfway up Nevis in the middle of the night in the rain is really not the place to be!
-My two brave much fitter friends pressed on whilst I slept in the car, however after 90 minutes there was a tapping on the window of the vehicle and after I had finally awoken from my slumber, to my great surprise saw it was my two dispirited friends who had decided to turn back.
+My two brave much fitter friends pressed on while I slept in the car, however after 90 minutes there was a tapping on the window of the vehicle and after I had finally awoken from my slumber to my great surprise saw it was my two dispirited friends who had decided to turn back.

 Mistakes made: